- There are approximately 64,000 new thyroid cancers diagnosed in the United States annually

 The current commercially available genetic testing for thyroid nodules are Afirma, Asuragen, ThyGenX/ThyraMir and Thyroseq.

-- The Veracyte test has the best ability to tell whether the FNA cytology is benign.
+- The Veracyte test or Afirma Test has the best ability to tell whether the FNA cytology is benign.
 This is called a “rule out” test.

 - Both Asuragen and Thyroseq are “rule in” tests.
 What this means is that they look for genetic abnormalities known to be associated with a diagnosis of papillary thyroid cancer.
 Finding these particular genetic changes makes a diagnosis of papillary thyroid cancer much more likely, and in some circumstances may also play a role in determining the best surgery for the cancer.